EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 Saving database credentials to your .env file ... done
 ```

-6. Next, sort out some Craft file permission requirements with these: `chmod -R o+w config && chmod -R o+w storage && chmod -R o+w web/cpresources`.
+6. Next, sort out some Craft file permission requirements with these: `chmod -R o+w config storage web/cpresources`.
 These are just some directories that Craft needs write access to.

 6. Now start up Apache with `sudo service apache2 start`.